 Capturing by En Passant

-The word en passant is a French word which means “in passing”.
-If a pawn moves two squares on its first move, and by doing so ends up next to an opponent’s pawn, that pawn has the option of capturing this first one it passes by.
-This is only possible if the player acts immediately and capture the pawn via en passant.
-Otherwise the move will expire and en passant will not be available again.
+The word en passant is a French word that means “in passing”.
+If a pawn moves two squares on its first move, and by doing so ends up next to an opponent’s pawn, that pawn has the option of capturing as it passes by.
+This is only possible if the player acts immediately and captures the pawn via en passant.
+Otherwise, the move will expire, and en passant will not be available again.

 Denoting en passant is pretty simple.
-The captures made by an en passant rules are indicated by specifying the pawn capture file with X and then the destination square.
+The captures made by an en passant rule are indicated by specifying the pawn capture file with X and then the destination square.